rockit-astro/camd-qhy/README.md

   "offset": 140, # Bias setting for the CMOS sensor.
   "use_gpsbox": true, # Use attached GPS Box to measure exposure timestamps.
   "header_card_capacity": 144, # Pad the fits header with blank space to fit at least this many cards without reallocation.
-  "filters": ["None"], # Filter installed in the light path, or list of filters installed in filter wheel.
+  "filters": ["None"], # [optional] Filter installed in the light path, or list of filters installed in filter wheel.
   "camera_id": "TEST", # Value to use for the CAMERA fits header keyword.
   "output_path": "/var/tmp/", # Path to save temporary output frames before they are handed to the pipeline daemon.
 This should match the pipeline incoming_data_path setting.
   "output_prefix": "test", # Filename prefix to use for temporary output frames.